How to Start an E-commerce Business in India: A Complete Guide

 Opening a bank account in the business's name is highly convenient.
 The initial step in opening a bank account for a company, LLP, or proprietorship firm is to obtain a GST registration in the business's name.
 An essential prerequisite for listing a company on an e-commerce marketplace or receiving a payment gateway for a proprietary e-commerce website is an active bank account.

 GST Registration is essential for the successful operation of an e-commerce enterprise.
-Compulsory Registration under the Central Goods & Service Tax (CGST) Act is mandatory for all e-commerce businesses, regardless of turnover.
+Compulsory Registration under the Central Goods & Services Tax (CGST) Act is mandatory for all e-commerce businesses, regardless of turnover.

 Trademarking your logo and brand name protects your e-commerce business from misuse and helps establish brand identity.
 The process involves filing an application with the Trademark Registry, providing documents like identity and address proof, and selecting the relevant trademark class.
 Once registered, it gives you exclusive rights and legal protection against infringement, enhancing your brand's credibility and expansion potential.